 The face is the gateway to a person's soul.
 Even the slightest deformity of facial features outside the range perceived to be 'normal' can cause sociopsychological problems.
-Children born with severe cranofacial defects suffer much more and need to undergo many operations to correct breathing, hearing, eating and speech function as well as additional procedures to reconstruct contours of the face.
+Children born with severe cranofacial defects, for example arhinia, hemifacial microsomies or Treacher-Collins syndrome, suffer much more.
+They need to undergo in excess of twenty operations to correct breathing, hearing, eating and speech function as well as additional procedures to reconstruct contours of the face.
 To make treatment even more challenging, these syndromes express themselves in varying grades of severity in each patient and in each tissue type, and thus a unique and individualized reconstruction must be planned for each child.

 Due to the growth of the face and its complex contours, the procedures to treat these craniofacial syndromes are amongst the most challenging in reconstructive surgery.
 The surgeries currently rely on the harvest of the patient’s fascial flaps, bone, muscle, fat and skin for reconstruction which poses additional burden on the child.